artsy/artsy.github.io/_posts/2018-11-21-conditional-types-in-typescript.markdown

   radius: number
 }

 // ✔ All good!
-Cirlces have a color const shape: Shape = new Circle()
+Circles have a color const shape: Shape = new Circle()
 // ✘ Type error!
 Not all shapes have a radius! const circle: Circle = shape